DS-project-2025-team/ds-project-2025/docs/final_report/parts/scalability/performance.typ

 == Performance

-The following tests are done with an 8 core processor Ryzen 7 5700X.
+The following tests are done with an 8 core processor AMD Ryzen 7 5700X.
 The system is at Git commit `de4cc777227c6a679994158bff57d9fcb40a8b2c` at the time of testing.

 === Startup time